thanwinnikki/tp/docs/UserGuide.md

 Given that ThunderCat is designed for Year 2 Computing students, this user guide assumes that you have a basic level of technical knowledge of CLI and [JSON](#json).
 This guide also serves its purpose to help you improve on and get used to CLI and JSON usages.
-The user guide also provides some elaboration on certain technical terms that you likely may not be familiar with especially since you are a student.
+This user guide also provides some elaboration on certain technical terms that you likely may not be familiar with especially since you are a student.
 The definitions for some of these terms can be found in the [glossary](#glossary).

 ### Navigation

-Use the [table of contents](#table-of-contents) to navigate the user guide easily.
+Use the [table of contents](#table-of-contents) to navigate this user guide easily.
 There will also be links in some sections linking to other relevant sections within this user guide or to other websites which provide useful information.

 ### Formatting